pallets/flask/docs/patterns/fileuploads.rst

 If a larger file is transmitted, Flask will raise a :exc:`~werkzeug.exceptions.RequestEntityTooLarge` exception.

+.. admonition:: Connection Reset Issue

+    When using the local development server, you may get a connection reset error instead of a 413 response.
+You will get the correct status response when running the app with a production WSGI server.

 This feature was added in Flask 0.6 but can be achieved in older versions as well by subclassing the request object.
 For more information on that consult the Werkzeug documentation on file handling.